Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 • AMD Ryzen 5 5600X

-Finally, we have the CPUs for a High Performance Minecraft build or even for establishing a decent Minecraft Severs.
+Finally, we have the CPUs for a High-Performance Minecraft build or even for establishing decent Minecraft Servers.
 Both of these processors have comparable performance/dollar value.

-While these processors are an overkill for single player game itself, you could also use these for a Minecraft server or for a Minecraft streaming setup on platforms like Twitch or YouTube.
+While these processors are overkill for the single-player game, you could also use them for a Minecraft server or a Minecraft streaming setup on platforms like Twitch or YouTube.

 II.
 Graphics Card Requirements for Minecraft